awemorris/suika3/README.md

 hides the GC processing time within the natural frame interval.

-Thanks to this generational strategy, the heavier Old-generation Mark-and-Sweep is rarely triggered, maintaining a silky-smooth experience for the player.
+Thanks to this generational strategy, the heavier Old-generation Mark-and-Sweep is rarely triggered, maintaining a constant 60 fps experience for the player.

 ---